anjiqbal/100DaysOfCode/README.md

 Pure functions are predictable and always return the same output for a given input.
 It has no side effects and does not rely on any external data.
 An impure function modifies data outside of it's scope or has side effects such as HTTP requests and directly changing the DOM.

-I also learnt about useEffect and how it allows us to perform side effects in our comoponents.
+I also learnt about useEffect and how it allows us to perform side effects in our components.
 It takes a function as it's first argument and an array of dependencies as it's second argument.
 The dependencies tells React when the effect should be executed.
-If it is an empty array, it will execute once (on mount), otherwise it will execute whenever one of the dependecies change.
-If it is left out React will execute the effect everytime there is a re-render of the component.
+If it is an empty array, it will execute once (on mount), otherwise it will execute whenever one of the dependencies change.
+If it is left out React will execute the effect every time there is a re-render of the component.

 ### Links to work / resources: